Code-Institute-Submissions/milestone1_poolkv99/README.md

 Thanks to [Tim Nelson](https://github.com/TravelTimN/ci-milestone01-ucfd) for the testing matrix.

-And a thanks to my mentor Precious Ljege who gave me honest and good feedback on my site/code and helped me te complete this project.
+And a thanks to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) who gave me honest and good feedback on my site/code and helped me te complete this project.

-[w3.org](https://www.w3.org/Graphics/SVG/) for the creation of the hamburger (collapsible menu).

 I used the code for the menu from [aleesang](https://aleesang.github.io/milestone-project-one).